 In ancient Iraq, the Epic of Gilgamesh portrayed Gilgamesh conversing with the spirit of his dead friend Enkidu.
 Old Egypt left a cryptic tale about the ghost of Nebusemekh chatting with the high priest of Amun-Re.
 Such stories prove nothing, of course, except that the concept goes back a long way.
-In fact, even Christ’s twelve disciples fearfully mistook Jesus for a spirit when He appeared walking on the sea at night (Mark 6:49).
+In fact, even Christ’s 12 disciples fearfully mistook Jesus for a spirit when he appeared walking on the sea at night (Mark 6:49).

 Homer included ghosts in his Odyssey and Iliad, and Shakespeare cast roles for spirits in Hamlet and Macbeth.
 Whether these authors believed in ghosts is unknown.
 What they understood, however, is that a truly chilling ghost story can grip an audience.

-Yes, ghost stories have been around for ages, and some (such as Charles Dickens’s A Christmas Carol) have become fixtures in modern culture.
-However, in recent decades the genre has exploded with an abundance of movies (Field of Dreams, The Haunting in Connecticut, The Sixth Sense, as examples) and TV shows (such as Lost and Ghost Whisperer) that depend on spirits to drive the plots.
+Yes, ghost stories have been around for ages, and some (such as Charles Dickens’ A Christmas Carol) have become fixtures in modern culture.
+However, in recent decades, the genre has exploded with an abundance of movies (Field of Dreams, The Haunting in Connecticut, The Sixth Sense, as examples) and TV shows (such as Lost and Ghost Whisperer) that depend on spirits to drive the plots.
 Nonfiction programs such as Ghost Hunters attempt to investigate claims of ghosts using infrared cameras and other devices.

 Do you believe in ghosts?
 The question is huge.
 Getting people to believe in ghosts automatically forces them to reject key Bible verses.

 Does a diet of such entertainment influence anyone?
 Undoubtedly.
-In 2006 the Barna Group published the results of nationwide studies involving more than 4,000 teens.
+In 2006, the Barna Group published the results of nationwide studies involving more than 4,000 teens.
 The study found that 73% of the youth surveyed had “engaged in at least one type of psychic or witchcraft-related activity, beyond mere media exposure or horoscope usage.”
-One tenth had participated in séances.
+One-tenth had participated in séances.
 Nine percent had visited a supposed medium or spiritual guide.1

 The Barna Group’s vice president noted that teens “cut and paste supernatural experiences and perspectives from a variety of sources—from the movies and books they read, from their experiences, from the Internet, from their peers and families, from any place they’re comfortable with.”
 This is a problem for adults as well.